A decade ago, the world agreed to 20 biodiversity targets. It did not meet any of them.

 Progress, the authors found, has been insufficient and unequally distributed.

 Biodiversity-related funding has flatlined in many countries.
-The annual funding available for projects to working toward the Aichi targets — an estimated $78 to $91 billion — is far from what is needed, at least “hundreds of billions of dollars,” according to the report.
+The annual funding available for projects to work toward the Aichi targets — an estimated $78 to $91 billion — is far from what is needed, at least “hundreds of billions of dollars,” according to the report.
 At the same time, funding for projects harmful to biodiversity has not faltered.

 The setbacks have been many.
 Pollution levels are high.
 More than 60 percent of the world’s coral reefs are under threat.
 Only 66 percent of the stocks fished worldwide were at biologically sustainable levels in 2017, down from 71 percent seven years earlier.

-And climate change “threatens to undermine all efforts to conserve and sustainably manage biodiversity,” António Guterres, the U.N.
-Secretary-General, wrote in the report’s introduction.
+Climate change “threatens to undermine all efforts to conserve and sustainably manage biodiversity,” António Guterres, the U.N.
+Secretary General, wrote in the report’s introduction.
 Yet the natural world Guterres wrote, “offers some of the most effective solutions to avert the worst impacts of a warming planet.”

 Experts warn ecosystem loss and the wildlife trade, which reduce biodiversity, can also increase the likelihood that novel pathogens will spread to humans.